August 23, 2019 @ 7:42pm

 Anywhere.
 I usually prefer big cities or at least the downtown core.
-More people usually means more action in any given radius.
-So far, I have shot street only in Canada – Calgary, Edmonton, Toronto and Montreal.
-When I was in Toronto last year, I was completely blown away by the amount of people on the streets - having shot exclusively in Calgary.
-I learned the importance of crafting my technique based on the amount of 'action' going on.
+More people usually means more ‘action’ in any given radius.
+I learned the importance of crafting my technique depending on the amount of action going on.

 All my street photos are candid – if required, I'd ask for permission, but only after the photo is on my memory card.

 I never know in advance what I’m going to shoot.
 Not having a preconceived idea has been a part of my process.
 So when I’m out shooting, I react to whatever calls my attention.
 When I try to create specific images, I find that it stalls my creativity and the process does not feel as exciting or spontaneous.
 Although I always capture what I see, my photos are not always what they appear (like any street photo).
 I like to be able to turn a scene into a different reality.

 Over time, I am noticing unplanned themes emerge from my work.